ManuelNavarro7/llamita/docs/INSTALLATION_FIXES.md

 **Fix:** Updated all documentation to reflect the correct file structure and installation process.

+### 4. **Poor Ollama Error Handling**
+**Issue:** When Ollama was not running, the application would fail silently or provide unclear error messages.

+**Error:** Users didn't know why the application wasn't working when Ollama was down.

+**Fix:** Improved error handling with:
+- Clear error messages when Ollama is not running
+- Automatic Ollama status checking before sending messages
+- Detailed guidance on how to start Ollama
+- "Check Ollama Status" button in the UI
+- Welcome message with Ollama status on startup

 ## ✅ Solutions Implemented

 ### 1. **Fixed Run Scripts**
 - **`scripts/run_simple.sh`**: Simple run script that sets `PYTHONPATH=src`
 - **`scripts/run_voice_assistant.sh`**: Virtual environment script that changes to `src/` directory
 - **`scripts/verify_installation.sh`**: Verification script to check if everything is working
+- **`scripts/test_ollama_handling.py`**: Test script to demonstrate Ollama error handling

 ### 2. **Updated Documentation**
 - **`README.md`**: Updated with correct installation steps